yungau/pair-trading-strategy/README.md

-# ğŸ“ˆ Pair Trading Strategy with Kalman Filter & Regime Shift Detection
+# Pair Trading Strategy with Kalman Filter & Regime Shift Detection

 ## **Overview**
 This project implements and backtests a **pair trading strategy** using the Hong Kong indices **HSCEI** and **XIN9I**.
 The strategy uses a **Kalman filter** to estimate the dynamic hedge ratio and spread, and generates trading signals based on the **20-day rolling z-score** of the spread.